redsanket/spark/external/starling/guide/data/index.rst

 ---------------------------

 The Data Warehouse for Starling is simply the Hive database ``starling``.
-Many of the source logs discussed in :ref:`What Data is Collected? <data_overview-what` are mapped to Hive tables through HCatalog.
+The various source logs are mapped to Hive tables through HCatalog.
 Thus, if you wanted to analyze Job History logs, you could run a query against the ``starling_job_summary`` table.